Behat/BehatBundle/Resources/doc/index.rst

           default_session:  goutte
           goutte:           ~

-If you need to run javascript or UI related steps, you'll need to switch your scenario to javascript session - it's ``sahi`` by default:
+If you need to run javascript or UI related steps, you'll need to tag your UI/JS scenario with ``@javascript`` tag:

 .. code-block:: gherkin